casewalker/narrate-chat-mod/README.md

 * Narrates Chat
 * Narrates System

-Regardless of all other thoughts on this matter, there are some people who would like a fourth option.
-The "_Narrates Chat_" option only narrates messages sent publicly through the chat between users.
-Whispers and system messages are not narrated.
-The "_Narrates System_" option narrates a large amount of system messages, including system messages which pass through the chat interface.
-A fourth option of narration could be to narrate all chat interface messages, whether they are public chat messages from users or whispers or system messages.
+Regardless of other thoughts on this matter, there are some people who would like a fourth option.
+The "_Narrates Chat_" option only narrates messages sent publicly through the Minecraft chat between users.
+Whispers and system messages (e.g. players joining or leaving, achievements, etc.) however are not narrated.
+The "_Narrates System_" option narrates a large amount of system messages, including all system messages which pass through the chat interface, but it adds a lot more narration which can also feel a bit too noisy.
+So a fourth option of narration could be to narrate all and only chat interface messages, whether they are public chat messages from users or whispers or system messages.

 This mod should behave like that fourth option.

 Note that this mod is built on top of [Fabric](https://fabricmc.net/).

 ## Configuration